HaydenBelanger/assemblylinemachines/docs/miscdev/fluidreservoir.md

 ## Obtaining the Capability

 The capability can be obtained by calling `LevelChunk#getCapability`.
-The instance of the Capability can obtained by either accessing it via `CapabilityManager.get`, casting to `Capability<IChunkFluidCapability>`, or by accessing the stored singleton at `FluidCapability.CHUNK_FLUID_CAPABILITY`.
+The instance of the capability can be obtained by either accessing it via `CapabilityManager.get`, casting to `Capability<IChunkFluidCapability>`, or by accessing the stored singleton at `FluidCapability.CHUNK_FLUID_CAPABILITY`.
 Sides are not used, so the side within obtaining the capability can be `null`.
 Finally, cast the `LazyOptional<IChunkFluidCapability>` to `IChunkFluidCapability` using your preferred method, and you have successfully obtained an instance of the Fluid Reservoir capability!

 ## Methods